Earth–Moon problem: Bounds

-A biplanar graph on $n$ vertices has at most $6n-12$ edges (double the number that a planar graph can have), from which it follows that it has at least one vertex with only 11 neighbors.
+A biplanar graph on $n$ vertices has at most $6n-12$ edges (double the number that a planar graph can have), from which it follows from the degree sum formula that it has at least one vertex with at most 11 neighbors.
 Removing this vertex, coloring the remaining graph recursively, and then using the smallest-numbered unused color for the removed vertex leads to a coloring with at most 12 colors; this is the greedy coloring for a degeneracy ordering of the graph.
 Therefore, biplanar graphs require at most 12 colors.

 An example of a biplanar graph requiring 9 colors can be constructed as the join of a 6-vertex complete graph and a 5-vertex cycle graph.
 This means that these two subgraphs are connected by all possible edges from one subgraph to the other.
 The resulting graph has 11 vertices, and requires 6 colors for the complete subgraph and 3 colors for the cycle subgraph, giving 9 colors overall.
-This construction, by Thom Sulanke in 1974, disproved a conjecture by Ringel that 8 colors would always suffice.
-Subsequently, infinitely many examples of biplanar 9-critical graphs (minimal graphs that require nine colors) have been constructed.
+This construction, by Thom Sulanke in 1974, disproved the conjecture of Ringel that 8 colors would always suffice.
+Subsequently, an infinite family of biplanar 9-critical graphs (minimal graphs that require nine colors) has been constructed.

 Despite a lack of further progress on the problem, in 2018 Ellen Gethner conjectured that the correct number of colors for this problem is 11.
 She suggests several candidates for 10-chromatic biplanar graphs, including the graph $C_7\boxtimes K_4$ obtained as the strong product of a cycle graph with a clique, and the graph obtained by removing any vertex from $C_5\boxtimes K_4$.
 These graphs can be shown to require 10 colors, because they have no independent set large enough to be the largest color class in a coloring with fewer colors.
 Additionally, they meet the bounds on the number of edges a biplanar graph can have.
 However, a representation of them as biplanar graphs (or Earth–Moon maps) remains elusive.

 Application

 One application of colorings of biplanar graphs involves testing printed circuit boards for short circuits.
-The electrical conductors within these boards include crossings, but their adjacencies can be assumed to form a biplanar graph.
+The electrical conductors within these boards include crossings, but (for double-sided printed circuit boards) their adjacencies can be assumed to form a biplanar graph.
 After coloring this graph, short circuits between adjacent conductors can be detected by adding extra circuitry to connect all conductors with the same colors to each other and testing for connections between pairs of different colors.
 With some care, this idea can be used to reduce the number of tests needed per circuit to only four.